What did you do before joining the training scheme?

 Having already completed eight months at another organisation I already knew that one of the main challenges in any new job is learning how to use new finance systems and adjusting to a new working environment.
 This combined with having to study towards the CIMA qualification and moving to London for the first time was a little bit overwhelming at first, but the team at Imperial offer invaluable support and training so you can develop your skills and get settled in quickly.

-Andrew is currently Head of Treasury and Investment Finance.
+Andrew has been the Head of Treasury and Investment Finance since 2022.

 Academic Technology Approval Scheme (ATAS)